mkdocs/mkdocs/docs/user-guide/custom-themes.md

     [configuration] being defined, and they can then take advantage of the [custom_dir] to make tweaks to your theme to better suit their needs.

+[Python packaging]: https://packaging.python.org/en/latest/
+[MkDocs Bootstrap theme]: https://mkdocs.github.io/mkdocs-bootstrap/
+[MkDocs Bootswatch theme]: https://mkdocs.github.io/mkdocs-bootswatch/

 !!!
 Warning
     As of version 1.1 Bootstrap has been updated from 3.0.3 to 4.1.3.
 After this update 2 filenames were changed to avoid confusion.

-   Currently there are 2 themes which make use of inheritence from mkdocks [mkdocs-bootswatch](https://github.com/mkdocs/mkdocs-bootswatch) and [mkdocs-bootstrap](https://github.com/mkdocs/mkdocs-bootstrap),if you are using either of these and are having issues with bootstrap you may need to change the filenames as described below.
+    [MkDocs Bootstrap theme](https://github.com/mkdocs/mkdocs-bootswatch), [MkDocs Bootswatch theme](https://github.com/mkdocs/mkdocs-bootstrap) both inherit directly from mkdocs, if you are using either of these themes and are having issues with bootstrap you may need to change the filenames as described below.

     Filename Updates:
         css/bootstrap-custom.min.css => css/bootstrap.min.css
         js/bootstrap-3.0.3.min.js => js/bootstrap.min.js

-[Python packaging]: https://packaging.python.org/en/latest/
-[MkDocs Bootstrap theme]: https://mkdocs.github.io/mkdocs-bootstrap/
-[MkDocs Bootswatch theme]: https://mkdocs.github.io/mkdocs-bootswatch/

 ### Package Layout